Videos, worksheets, solutions, and activities to help PreCalculus students learn about the domain of a function.

 How to graph piecewise defined function by hand and on the graphing calculator?

 A piecewise-defined function (also called a piecewise function) is a function whose rule changes depending on the value of the input.

 Certain functions, such as rational and radical elementary functions, have instances of restricted domains.
 When finding the domain of a function, we must always remember that a rational function involves removing the values that could make the denominator of a fraction zero.
 Finding the domain of a function that is radical means not making the radical negative.

-This video shows how to find the domain of 3 different rational expressions that have quadratic expressions in the denominator.
+How to find the domain of 3 different rational expressions that have quadratic expressions in the denominator?

-Finding the domain of a function, without graphing.
+How to find the domain of a function, without graphing?

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.